Fuschi/Global-Sewage/README.md

 The project is organized into the following folders:

-- **analysis**: This directory contains the notebook that you can use to reproduce the analyses presented in the project.
+- **notebooks**: This directory contains the notebook that you can use to reproduce the analyses presented in the project.
 - **data**: Here, you will find the organized database saved in R format.
 Due to space limitations, the raw data files are not included in this repository.
 The metadata on antimicrobial resistance (AMR) could be better organized and may need a thorough review.
 - **plots**: All generated plots from the analyses are saved here.
 - **tables**: This folder contains summary tables that summarize the network data.